Saturday, November 5, 2022

 it was something to be feared yet prayed,

-through these self-made riddles of delusion.
+lost in our self-made riddles of delusion.

 the moon

-it embraced the oceans
+embraced the oceans

-till they suckled its silk light;
+till they suckled its silky light;

 and it became the sickle

-of their sparkling emotional harvest.
+of their heaving sparkling midnight harvests.

-it was the first stone
+it was the first stone employed as a tool,

-before pestle, before weapon.
+before pestle, before weapon,

-high over a mountainous heart,
+high over mountainous hearts,

-into breaths of possibility.
+breaths of possibility.

 ==============================================